Resolution 101

-Hoverforce (also published as Resolution 101) is a 1990 video game published by Accolade.
+Resolution 101 is a video game developed by Astral Software for the Amiga, Atari ST, and MS-DOS and published in 1990 by Millennium Interactive.
+It was released in North America as Hoverforce in 1991.

 Gameplay

 Hoverforce is a game in which MetaCity in the future year of 2050 A.D. is locked in ongoing drug wars, presented as a hybrid of an action game and simulation game.

 Reception

 David M. Wilson reviewed the game for Computer Gaming World, and stated that "Hoverforce has its weaknesses, but the game offers players just what is promised.
 It is a real whiz-bang shoot-'em-up!
 There is enough destruction to please even the most violent player.
 Players who are seeking a fast-paced, challenging arcade action game are invited to join Sheriff Stone's squad of Future Narcs."

 Jonathan Bell for Compute! said "Hover-Force deserves a place on the hard drives of action fans everywhere.
 You need only take the controls of the HoverKill, and you'll be hooked.
 Hunting down Alterants is a hard habit to break."

 Tom Malcom for Info gave the game four stars and said "If you're immune to motion sickness, Hoverforce will give you some of the best mind-bending action you've ever had."

 Damon Howarth for Page 6 said "This is a good value budget game that I would be happy to recommend since it combines a strong shoot em up with a fairly effective driving game. one game that does pass the test of time."